Image

 Graduates of this program will be able to:

-1. Understand the fashion industry, fashion markets, fashion products and services.
+1. Explain the components and processes of the fashion industry, fashion markets, fashion products and services to meet consumer needs.

-6. Demonstrate their professionalism and communication skills required in the fashion industry through visual, oral and written forms.
+5. Demonstrate professionalism and communication skills required within the fashion industry through visual, oral and written forms.

 Coursework